 We think it’s mostly a delightful place to just lie back and relax.
 But if you’ve a mind to, you’ll also find plenty to do.
 From visiting Greek ruins at Paestum, Agropoli, and Atena Lucana, or Enotrian ruins (in Roscigno).
 To the UNESCO World Heritage site of the Certosa Monastery (in Padula).

 Or if you don’t care for ancient ruins, immerse yourself in nature activities, like mountain hiking or the boat races (at Castel San Lorenzo).
 Or visit Pertosa’s famous Caves, with spooky, eiry scenes, straight from Dante’s Inferno!

 On the cultural side, many monasteries still house ancient libraries.
 And here and there, we find hidden little treasures.
 Like the tiny old hermit dwellings (at Pittari), or the Poor Toy Museum (in Montana Antilia), which features toys farmers made for their children.

-The only way to visit this area is by car.
-Bus and train service are sporadic at best.
-It takes several hours to cross the park, but the gorgeous scenery and quaint villages make it well worth the time.
+The best way to visit this area is by car.
+Bus and train service are not always plentiful and can be sporadic.
+It takes several hours to cross the park, but the gorgeous scenery and quaint villages make it well worth your time.
 Especially since, during warmer months, you’ll find various sagras or food festivals (sometimes dedicated to the local saints).
 Festivals which feature all kinds of gastronomic delights like: bread, wine, local pasta dishes, sausages, salamis, cheese, and chestnuts.